Black Hole Images as Tests of General Relativity: Effects of Spacetime Geometry: Results

 The plasma parameters for these extreme examples are: $(\eta,\,n_{r},\,R,\,B_{0},\,\zeta)=(0.5,\,1.5,\,5,\,20~\mathrm{G},\,0.25)$.
 Each row in Figures~\ref{fig:Vary_UPO_Images_i15} and \ref{fig:Vary_UPO_Images_i75} presents three images for a fixed value of $a_{\sub *}$, varying the value of $r_{\sub UPO}$, along with their corresponding normalized horizontal and vertical intensity cross-sections.
-In order to demonstrate the scaling of the image diameters with the spacetime properties, both the images and the cross sections are displayed with the impact parameters divided by the corresponding radii of the unstable photon orbits.
-Despite such extreme deviations from the Kerr metric which yield enormous UPO radii, one sees that the peak flux in the image is still effectively coincident with the critical impact parameter and a characteristic pronounced central brightness depression is still seen, demonstrating that such image features are effectively independent of both the accretion plasma and the spacetime geometry.
+In order to demonstrate the scaling of the image diameters with the spacetime properties, both the images and the cross-sections are displayed with the impact parameters divided by the corresponding radii of the unstable photon orbits.
+Despite such extreme deviations from the Kerr metric which yield enormous UPO radii, one sees that the peak flux in the image is still effectively coincident with the critical impact parameter and a characteristic pronounced central brightness depression is still seen, demonstrating that such image features are effectively independent of the accretion plasma and sensitive to only one property of the spacetime geometry, namely the location of $r_{\sub UPO}$.